Root canals preserve your natural teeth and smile.

-At The Grove City Center for Dentistry, we always try to preserve your natural teeth.
+At The Grove City Center for Dentistry, we perform root canals as a way to preserve your natural teeth.

 Performing a root canal allows us to do just that.
 We recommend a root canal when we find inflammation or infection in the pulp of your tooth.

 There are many different causes of infection or inflammation, including decay, prolonged teeth grinding, multiple procedures on the same tooth, or even chips or cracks in the tooth.
 Sometimes, an injury to a tooth can cause pulp damage even if there are no visible cracks.
 When this happens, we may recommend a root canal to treat the damaged pulp.